Number : Season 14, serial 4 of 6.

 Which One : Meet Leela.
-The Doctor’s previous interference on a planet, takes a sinister turn.
+The Doctor’s previous planetaey interference, takes a sinister turn.

 Cast : The Doctor : Tom Baker